The Himalayas: The Majestic Crown of the Earth

 Trekking and Adventure Activities in the Himalayas

-- Everest Base Camp Trek: Everest Base Camp Trek can support a thousand trekkers annually.
-It is located within Sagarmatha National Park where you have Mount Everest (8,848.86m) and several other mountains including Lhotse and Ama Dablam.
+- Everest Base Camp Trek: The Everest Base Camp Trek can support a thousand trekkers annually.
+It is located within Sagarmatha National Park, where you have Mount Everest (8,848.86m) and several other mountains, including Lhotse and Ama Dablam.
 The journey is from Sherpa villages, monasteries, and forests to finally reaching Everest Base Camp at 5,364m.
 They all climb Kala Patthar (5,545m) for the finest view of Everest.
-Trekkings will be usually 12-14 days and you would be in fairly good condition.
+Trekkings will usually be 12-14 days, and you would be in fairly good condition.

 - Annapurna Circuit Trek: Annapurna Circuit is an early trek with varied scenery from jungle to high desert.
 It winds and crosses Thorong La Pass at 5,416m, one of the highest trekking passes in the world.
-You will see some glimpse of some massive mountains and villages during Marshyangdi and Kali Gandaki valleys trekking.
-You will have an opportunity to see the culture of Mustang districts and Tibetan man.
+You will see a glimpse of some massive mountains and villages during the Marshyangdi and Kali Gandaki valleys trek.
+You will have an opportunity to see the culture of the Mustang districts and the Tibetan people.
 It takes 14-18 days and is best for veterans as well as for beginners.

-- Langtang Valley Trek: Langtang Valley trek is for time-conscious travelers.
-In easy access of Kathmandu, it provides moderate mountain view of Langtang Lirung and Ganesh Himal.
+- Langtang Valley Trek: The Langtang Valley trek is for time-conscious travelers.
+In easy access to Kathmandu it provides a moderate mountain view of Langtang Lirung and Ganesh Himal.
 You will be trekking through rhododendron forest, yak grazing pasture, and up to the Kyanjin Gompa monastery (3,870m).
-Day trek to summit of Kyanjin Ri’s (4,773m) is filled with view of the panorama mountains.
+A day trek to the summit of Kyanjin Ri (4,773m) is filled with panoramic views of the mountains.
 Less-trodden 7-9 day equally-rewarding trek.

 2. Other Himalayan Adventures